-Core principles for safe and effective prescribing are set out in the College professional standard Safe Prescribing of Drugs with Potential for Misuse/Diversion, and approved by the Prescription Review Panel.
+Core principles for safe and effective prescribing are set out in the College professional standard Safe Prescribing of Opioids and Sedatives, and approved by the Prescription Review Panel.
 These principles are intended as a guide for physicians to ensure safe, judicious and responsible prescribing to all their patients.
 The College recognizes that opioid therapy will be different when treating pain in the settings of active cancer treatment, palliative care and end-of-life care.

 The College does expect appropriate pharmacovigilance in the prescribing of controlled drugs.